What is The Difference Between Offset and Digital Printing?

-Offset printing, also known as offset lithography printing, is the printing technique that involves a process of transferring ink from an etched plate to a rubber sheet (blanket) and the printing surface.
+Offset printing, also known as offset lithography printing, is a traditional printing technique that transfers ink from a metal plate to a rubber sheet (blanket) and then to the final surface.
+This method does not print directly onto paper.
+It uses rollers to ensure precision and consistency.

 Pros Of Offset Printing

-- The more you print, the cheaper the price
+- The more you print, the lower the price

 - Gives precise and accurate color reproduction